FusionAuth/fusionauth-site/site/_posts/2021-02-04-single-sign-on.md

   p Welcome to #{title}
 ```

 This is the login page discussed before, and is available to users who have not logged in.

-The next view file to look at is the home page, which should be placed at `views/index.pug`.
+The next view file to look at is the home page, which should be added at `views/index.pug`.

 ```
 extends layout